 - Enlarge the pilot hole to fit the pipeline

 - Pull the pipeline back through the hole

 Where are we deploying trenchless construction?Imperial is deploying trenchless construction known as HDD to minimize impacts to sensitive or congested areas like water bodies, significant wetlands, highways and sensitive archaeological or cultural heritage sites.

 While working to deliver the fuels and energy Canadians rely on, we aim to minimize our impact on the environment and local communities by routing pipelines around sensitive areas and adopting construction practices that decrease disruptions.
 This includes protecting archeological and heritage resources.

 We remain committed to protecting our local environment and ensuring the highest standards of environmental safety are observed every day.
 Where feasible, construction for the Waterdown to Finch Project has been designed to avoid direct impacts on sensitive environmental areas, including major watercourses and provincially significant wetlands.

 Throughout construction, Imperial has remained committed to reducing local impacts and disruptions.
 A restoration plan is being followed to help return all impacted areas to as close to pre-construction conditions as possible.
 Some vegetation and tree removal was required to accommodate safe construction activities, mainly limited to private land and/or within the hydro corridor, and are accounted for in the restoration plan.
 For more information on the restoration process, please click here.

 Safely deactivating the current pipeline, which will cause the least disturbance to the local environment and minimize our construction footprint.
 To learn about the pipeline deactivation process, watch our video below.

-Further detail about the construction methods and our approach to protecting the environment can be found in the Waterdown to Finch Project brochure or in our information session poster boards.Learn about the pipeline deactivation process
+Further detail about the construction methods and our approach to protecting the environment can be found in the Waterdown to Finch Project brochure or in our construction infographic.Learn about the pipeline deactivation process

 Focused on safety